T’is the season to buy any and all kinds of squash here in Massachusetts. I’m on a mission to try all of the varieties being grown locally.

-I’ve been on a kick of making pulses while I use up the bulk bag I bought a couple of weeks ago.
-The hollow of this squash once its seeds are scraped out acts as a bowl for the protein and extra vegetables.
-This follows my recipe for Lentil Crimini Stew with a few adjustments to have less liquid.
+I’ve been on a kick of making sprouted pulses.
+The hollow of this squash (once its seeds are scraped) out acts as a bowl for the protein and extra vegetables.

 These squash bowls are full of warming spices and herbs like turmeric, black pepper (needed to optimal bioavailability from turmeric), and rosemary.
 They can also be heated in the oven (or microwave) later in the week if you want to make some on batch cooking days.